UCL-ARC/green-hpc-course/episodes/measurement.md

 ## Exercise: HPC-CI rate

-In the previous exercise we computed the total HPC system emissions for 3 months of project use to be YYYY kgCO2/e.
+In the previous exercise we computed the total HPC system emissions for 3 months of project use to be 14,184 kgCO<sub>2</sub>e.
 The project was modelling the climate and managed to simulate 3,680 years of Earth's climate during that 3 month period using 1,100 GPUh of resource.

 1. What is the HPC-CI in kgCO2e per simulated year?
 2. What is the HPC-CI in kgCO2e per GPUh?